Virtual Meeting Etiquette: 17 Rules for Professionalism in 2024

 Some believe that a virtual meeting is not the same as an actual meeting, so it’s okay to forego any meeting etiquette that applies in “real life”.
 This is a very misguided assumption.
 As long as we’re working, business etiquette rules apply.

 The rules in communicating with a colleague or a client don’t change from halfway across the world.
-Below is an in-depth discussion of the proper virtual meeting etiquette so that you never have to find yourself in an uncomfortable situation!
+Below is an in-depth discussion of the proper virtual meeting etiquette, along with the best time tracking software to ensure that you never have to find yourself in an uncomfortable situation!

 Virtual Meeting Etiquette Rules to Remember

-One of the awesome things about working from home is that you can wear anything to work.
+One of the benefits of working from home is that you can wear anything to work.
 That’s the dream, right?
 Still, it’s inappropriate to show your pajamas to your coworkers unless your company has specified otherwise.

 Take the time to put on clean and professional-looking clothes.
 Don’t forget to brush your teeth and comb your hair.
 Make it a point to look professional from the waist up; no one will notice that you’re wearing shorts as long as you look clean on the screen!